huysuh/HuysBotta/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/huysuh/HuysBotta?color=yellow)

 ### commands:
->play - makes bot join pit
+>play - makes bot join pit.
->lobby - makes bot go to the lobby
+>lobby - makes bot go to the lobby.
->limbo - makes bots go to limbo (may have to be typed multiple times)
+>limbo - makes bots go to limbo (may have to be typed multiple times).
->findstart - starts the lobby finder
+>findstart - starts the lobby finder.
->findstop - stops the lobby finder
+>findstop - stops the lobby finder.
->lobbyfind - doesn't work (for silent bots which aren't made yet)
+>lobbyfind - doesn't work (for silent bots which aren't made yet).
->party - sends the /p commands you need to type to party your bots
+>party - sends the /p commands you need to type to party your bots.
->warp - if the lobbyFinderIgn is party leader. makes the lobbyFinderIgn /play pit
+>warp - if the lobbyFinderIgn is party leader. makes the lobbyFinderIgn /play pit.
->report <ign> - reports who you selected
+>report <ign> - reports who you selected.
->massreport - configure igns in the config. reports a group of people you define
+>massreport - configure igns in the config. reports a group of people you define.

 ### how to use the small lobby finder: